vladislav-morozov/simulations-course/README.md

 ### Simulations

 This course is self-contained with respect to simulations, and the lecture materials serve as the primary reference.
-For some further references and philosophical perspectives, one may also consult
+Fors some philosophical perspectives, one may also consult

 - Dormann, Carsten F., and Aaron M. Ellison.
 2025. *Statistics by Simulation: A Synthetic Data Approach*.
 Princeton University Press.